Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 The estimation of `h2_SNP` is relevant by its own means regardless of the population.
 Consider that it is computed using the same resources allocated for conducting genome-wide association studies, and since it represents the phenotypic variance explained by the same genetic variation screened in a GWAS framework, its value helps us to get closer to a comprehensive mapping of the genetic architecture of a complex trait in a given population.
 For example, giving a potential upper limit estimate on the discovery power that GWAS could have, or the virtual upper limit of the performance of polygenic risk scores derived from the GWASs in question (since the accuracy of a PRS would approach heritability estimates as sample size and increase genetic variation is captured without bound).

-And beyond this point, exploring `h2_SNP` estimation in underrepresent populations becomes meaningful in several ways.
+And beyond this point, exploring `h2_SNP` estimation in underrepresented populations becomes meaningful in several ways.
 First, it will increase the methodological capacity so it does not depend on European reference data and pipelines.
 Nearly every heritability estimator in common use was developed and validated on European-ancestry samples, and their behavior in underrepresented, admixed cohorts is comparatively uncharacterized, especially for Parkinson's Disease.
 Additionally, it will help us to showcase the heterogeneity, challenges, limitations and future directions when computing and interpreting these type of estimates from diverse genomic data.

 ---